Top 5 This Week

 11. Stonehenge and Wiltshire

-Stonehenge is one of the most recognizable prehistoric monuments in the world — a ring of massive standing stones erected around 2500 BC, though the site was used for rituals long before the stones were erected.
-The visitor center is excellent; the “inner circle” access tickets (which allow you to walk among the stones outside public hours) sell out far in advance but are worth trying to book.
+Stonehenge is one of the most recognisable prehistoric monuments in the world — a ring of massive standing stones erected around 2500 BC, though the site was used for rituals long before the stones were raised.
+The visitor centre is excellent; the “inner circle” access tickets (which allow you to walk among the stones outside public hours) sell out far in advance but are worth trying to book.
 Nearby Avebury — a much larger but less famous stone circle that actually includes a village within its circumference — is equally fascinating and free to enter.

 12. Brighton